mantaslv/CV/README.md

 ## <a name="about-me">About Me</a>

 Hello!
-I'm Mantas, a full-stack software developer with a background in engineering and seven years of diverse experience in the retail industry.
-My expertise includes customer-facing interactions, as well as behind-the-scenes work with suppliers, packaging, and data management.
-With a unique perspective on software development, I am known for being innovative, adaptable, process-driven, detail-oriented, and passionate about collaborating with diverse teams and clients to bring great ideas to life through the power of software.
+I'm Mantas, a full-stack software developer boasting a solid engineering background and seven years of extensive experience in the retail sector.
+My professional journey involves myriad customer-centric roles, along with data management, packaging, and supplier coordination.
+Known for my innovative mindset, adaptability, attention to detail, and process-driven approach, I take pride in collaborating with diverse teams and clients, transforming ideas into reality through the power of software.

-As someone who is always eager to learn and grow, I am excited to bring my passion for web development to every project I work on.
-My background in engineering and data analysis has equipped me with the skills to produce simple solutions for complex problems, while consistently delivering high-quality, test-driven code.
-I thrive on learning through hands-on experience and embrace the philosophy of failing fast to learn quickly, using programming as a platform for continuous growth and improvement.
+My eagerness to continually learn and grow fuels my passion for web development, which is reflected in every project I undertake.
+Leveraging my engineering and data analysis background, I excel at devising simple solutions to intricate problems and delivering top-notch, test-driven code.
+I firmly believe in learning through practical experience and embrace the principle of failing fast to learn quickly, using programming as a platform for continuous evolution and improvement.

 ## <a name="tech-skills">Tech Skills</a>